Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 Keep in mind that certain functions will deprecate over time.
 Additionally, you can end up with problems if certain functions have the same names as functions in other packages.
 Although there are ways to make sure that you are using the same library version that I used, we are going to ignore them for now.
 I expect them to slowly fail.
 Furthermore, these packages will download a long list of dependencies.
 Installing all of these libraries at once may take a minute.
 Just a warning.

 ## Simulating customer renewal data {#renewaldata}

 There are three main things we do with code in this book:

 1. Write functions
-2. Appy those functions to data
+2. _Apply_ those functions to data
 3. Graph the output

 The first data set that we will create will be related to building a model to estimate the likelihood that a season ticket holder will renew season tickets.
 This data is difficult to create because we need to build certain patterns into the data that build on each other.
-The goal of this section is to build build a function that will produce a data set on command.
-However, due to the fact that it builds on itself, it is difficult to generalize the function.
+The goal of this section is to build a function that will produce a data set _on command_.
+Due to the fact that it builds on itself, it is difficult to generalize the function.
+To that end, it doesn't demonstrate good programming practice, but it does have many elements that you will need to progress further.

 When we build a function, we will denote it with a prefix _f-underscore_ and each word will be separated with an underscore.
 Columns in data sets will follow camel case (camelCase) where the first letter of each word is capitalized and there are no spaces between the words.
 You don't have to do it like this, but I have found that it works for me.
 Whatever you do, choose one way of doing this.
 You'll be glad that you did.